From the team that tested Chrome & Search

 • HTML — the shareable web report (/r/:id), with the report itself shareable as a permanent URL.

-Test cases generated by Jank can also be exported to CSV, Jira, TestRail, or Xray directly from the chat UI.
+Test cases can also be exported to CSV, Jira, TestRail, or Xray directly from the chat UI.

 Can reports be shared?